li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

 ##### Feedback Received:
 * Classmate 1:
-⋅⋅* I prefer this one than the redesign 2 because the contrast between two pics makes me get the estimation more quickly.
+⋅⋅⋅I prefer this one than the redesign 2 because the contrast between two pics makes me get the estimation more quickly.
 Classmate 2:
-⋅⋅* I like this one most because the strongly difference between these two charts can help me think the story behind and I can intuitively realize that the a lot of states is planning to easing restrictions
+⋅⋅⋅I like this one most because the strongly difference between these two charts can help me think the story behind and I can intuitively realize that the a lot of states is planning to easing restrictions

 ##### Feedback Received: